arpitbbhayani/knowledge-base/hash-table-internals/implementing-resize-of-a-hash-table/gist.md

 - insert existing keys in this new array
 - delete the old array

-but a few granular details are specific to the type of hash table.
+But a few granular details are specific to the type of hash table.

 ## Resizing a Chained Hash Table

 Resizing a table happens when the load factor hits a threshold.
-To implement an efficient resize a Hash Table that uses chaining needs to keep track of
+To implement an efficient resize, a Hash Table that uses chaining needs to keep track of

 - number of keys
 - total number of slots

-This would help us avoid reevaluation and we can instantly compute the load factor.
+This would help us avoid reevaluation, and we can instantly compute the load factor.

 ### Resize during insert

 While we are inserting a key in the Hash Table, we keep on checking the load factor.
-If it breaches the threshold we trigger the resize.
+If it breaches the threshold, we trigger the resize.

 ```
 insert_key(k, table) {